deltachat/deltachat-pages/_posts/2025-03-17-edit-messages-and-delete-for-all.md

 When you select a message, you can now pick the stencil ("edit" action) and will be back as if the message were a draft.
 Note that you can only edit the text but you can not change any attachments.
-Once you send the message, all your chat partners will see a changed messages, indicated by an "edited" tag next in the message bubble.
+Once you send the message, all your chat partners will see an "edited" message, also indicated the message bubble.

 ## Deleting messages across devices